Alejo-digilytics/NER_with_preprocess/README.md

 ## NER with BERT like models

 This repository fine tunes for a NER task.
-The data must be added to the folder Data/NER_data as a csv with 4 columns:

-Sentence, Word, Pos, Tag
+There are two main classes: NER_preprocessing which preprocess text files to get a data frame, and NER which trains a BER-like model using such a data frame.
+This class also produces accuracy and loss pots and contains a prediction method for testing

 ### Launch